Valor760/MiniG/README.md

 This project is made in scope of Group Project in Software Engineering course.

-### Done by
+### Made by
-Stanislavs Nilovs
+- Stanislavs Nilovs

-Aleksejs Nikiforovs
+- Aleksejs Nikiforovs

-Jurijs Lunevs
+- Jurijs Lunevs